 Ten (10) to thirty (30) semester hours are required depending on the number of hours needed to meet admissions requirements.
 The courses accepted for this requirement are subject to approval.

-We will not accept AP, CLEP, or DANTES credit toward the Mathematics, or Science requirements.
+AP, CLEP, or DANTES will not be accepted as credit toward the Mathematics, or Science requirements.
 Any AP, CLEP, or DANTES credit earned in these categories will be used as elective prerequisite credit only.
 A maximum of 6 semester hours of College Level Examination Program (CLEP), Advanced Placement Program (APP) or Defense Activity for Non-Traditional Education Support (DANTES) will be accepted for transfer.

 How to Apply